-Molly Bergum has a deep invested interested in the water that we drink.
+CFANS freshman Molly Bergum has a strong interest in learning more about the water that we drink.
 "I'm really interested in studying freshwater sources because their security is crucial to the health of the environment and human population.
 In Minneapolis, our drinking water is sourced from the Mississippi River, so learning more about how we are affecting it is critical."
 Upon graduation, Bergum hopes to enter graduate school for environmental toxology.

 Learn more about Bergum here.

 Did you know that BBE students & Aitkin County Project are tackling pervasive algal blooms?
 Steve Hughes, district manager of the Aitkin County Soil and Water Conservation District (SWCD) is teaming up with 40 students from the Bioproducts and Biosystems Engineering students to clean Fleming Lake.